kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-14-thornton-and-danby.md

-[^1]: The text quoted above is from our work-in-progress edition of Alice Thornton's *Books*.
-The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes. 'had not a groate Portion'; 'soe Proud & high as to require'; 'to furnish her with silke stockings. sattin & cloth a silver mantles...was more presumption then any could imagine'.
-Alice Thornton, *My First Booke of My Life* (hereafter *Book 1*), page 236.
+[^1]: The text quoted above is from the project's work-in-progress edition of Alice Thornton's *Books*.
+The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes. 'had not a groate Portion'; 'soe Proud & high as to require'; 'to furnish her with silke stockings. sattin & cloth a silver mantles... was more presumption then any could imagine'.
+Alice Thornton, *My First Booke of My Life*, page 236.